 One of the most sensitive areas of church financial management is how member contributions are received, counted, deposited, and recorded.
 Members want to know that their contribution is used in the way designated.
 They deserve to know that it is kept safe and private and they need to have accurate records maintained and made available to them periodically.
-Procedures & controls were established by the Financial Secretary; with added suggestions from the Conference; constantly being tweaked as specific findings occur; reviewed and approved by the Church Council.
+Procedures & controls were established by the Financial Secretary; with added suggestions from the Conference; constantly being tweaked as specific findings occur; reviewed and approved by the Leadership Board.
 The procedures not only cover Sunday contributions but also all other fundraiser and special event contributions.
-We are under the guidance of our Financial Secretary, Jeanne Shrout.
+We are under the guidance of our Financial Secretary, Kathy Mortensen.

-The team was established to study the future facility needs of our congregation and its various ministries and to make recommendations to the Church Council regarding the nature and timing of facility expansion projects.
-The Boys and Girls Club was invited to join the team meetings because of their interest in participating in building plans.
-Once the Church Council decides on a building project, the Book of Discipline provides specific instructions for a committee to be formed to manage the project.
+The team was established to study the future facility needs of our congregation and its various ministries and to make recommendations to the Leadership Board regarding the nature and timing of facility expansion projects.
+Once the Leadership Board decides on a building project, the Book of Discipline provides specific instructions for a committee to be formed to manage the project.
 Hurricane Ian has pushed us back a bit.
 Watch for new details in 2023!
 Contact the church office if you are interested in working on this project.

 The charge of this committee is to identify, develop, deploy, evaluate, and monitor Christian spiritual leadership for the local congregation.
 The committee shall recommend to the charge conference, at its annual session, the names of people to serve as officers and leaders.
 The committee is composed of not more than nine persons in addition to the pastor and lay leader.

 The Gulf Cove United Methodist Church Permanent Endowment Fund was established by a unanimous vote of the church council meeting held on February 5, 2012.
 With the same vote, the Permanent Endowment Fund Committee was created.